Funso Ojo: Aberdeen

 Ojo was linked with a transfer to Scottish club Hibernian in June 2019.
-Ojo believed that he could leave Scunthorpe on a free transfer after they were relegated to League Two, but the proposed move stalled after Scunthorpe disputed whether Ojo could do this.
-Later in the summer, Scunthorpe accepted offers of £125,000 from Hibernian and Aberdeen.
+Hibernian manager Paul Heckingbottom stated that Ojo could leave Scunthorpe on a free transfer after they were relegated to League Two, but the proposed transfer collapsed after Heckingbottom claimed Scunthorpe "changed their mind, backtracked and made it really difficult".
+Later in the summer, Scunthorpe accepted offers of around £125,000 from Hibernian and Aberdeen.
 Ojo moved to Aberdeen, signing a three-year contract with the club.
-Manager Derek McInnes said that the move was decided for footballing reasons rather than money.
+Manager Derek McInnes said that the move was decided for footballing reasons rather than money as the financial aspect of the contracts were identical.
+Ojo said that "we talked about football and other things and he [McInnes] touched something in me", adding that the city, state-of-the-art training ground and prospect of European football had convinced him to go with Aberdeen.
 He played 16 Scottish Premiership games in the 2019–20 season and also featured four times in the early rounds of the UEFA Europa League.
 He made seven starts and six substitute appearances in the first half of the 2020–21 campaign.
 On 28 January 2021, Ojo joined English League One side Wigan Athletic on loan until the end of the 2020–21 season.
 He made 23 appearances for Leam Richardson's "Latics", helping the club to finish one point above the relegation zone.

-In summer 2021, Aberdeen accepted bids from Salford City and Wrexham, though Ojo considered seeing out his contract with Aberdeen and then retiring from the game and returning to Belgium.
+In summer 2021, Aberdeen accepted bids from Salford City and Wrexham.
+However, Ojo considered seeing out his contract with Aberdeen and then retiring from the game and returning to Belgium.
 On 20 November, Ojo was sent off for only the second time in his career after receiving a yellow card for reacting to a Dundee United supporter who pushed him as he went to retrieve the ball from the crowd at Tannadice.
 The supporter was arrested and later sentenced to community service after admitting assault.
 Ojo impressed manager Stephen Glass in the first half of the 2021–22 campaign, playing at full-back, attacking midfield, defensive midfield and out wide.
-However he was not retained by new manager Jim Goodwin and left Pittodrie at the end of his contract in June 2022.
+However, he was not retained by new manager Jim Goodwin and left Pittodrie at the end of his contract in June 2022.